WildCoLab/WildCo_Wildtrax_Tools/README.md

 # Wildco Wildtrax Tools
 These scripts clean Wildtrax output, then summarise the data into deployment histories and independent detections.

-### Tuyeta_example_data.csv
-This is an example camera trap dataset, with 6 stations of data, from T'sudé Niliné Tuyeta Indigenous Protected Area.

 ### Wildtrax_ARU_to_Standardized.R
 This script summarizes Wildtrax ARU output.
 It saves four data frames:
 1. Species List : common names, scientific names, and species class of all the species detected